Virtual Private Networks

 VPN connections also allow organizations to have routed connections with other organizations over a public internetwork such as the Internet, while maintaining secure communications.
 For example, offices that are geographically separate can use VPN connections.
 A routed VPN connection across the Internet logically operates as a dedicated wide area network (WAN) link.

-ISA Server support two VPN protocols for remote client access:
+Forefront TMG support two VPN protocols for remote client access: